 Pathology assistants are trained to prepare and procure surgical specimens, prepare autopsies, process laboratory specimens, complete macroscopic examinations, record findings, and render provisional diagnoses to be reviewed by the supervising pathologist.
 Pathology assistants may also engage in personnel management and supervision, documentation, staff training, compliance, quality control, budgeting, and other high-level administrative tasks that free the pathologist to practice.

-To become a pathologists’ assistant, professionals must complete an accredited post-bachelor’s program.
+To become a pathologist’ assistant, professionals must complete an accredited post-bachelor’s program.
 The National Accrediting Agency for Clinical Laboratory Science (NAACLS) provides accreditation specifically for pathologists’ assistant programs.
 After completing an accredited program, graduates must earn a certification from the American Society for Clinical Pathology (ASCP) Board of Certification.

 Become a Biotechnology Scientist

-- PayScale (2023): $93,697 average annual salary
+- PayScale (2024): $95,373 average annual salary

 Biotechnology scientists are the engine behind the research that aims to improve health, often through studying biological interactions on the cellular level.
 Biotechnology scientists’ role depends greatly upon the type of research being implemented but may include experimental design and implementation; data collection and analysis; supervision of research assistants and/or research teams; reporting on findings within a company, at conferences, or in peer-reviewed journals; securing and managing funds; and teaching.

-The Bureau of Labor Statistics (2023) predicts that between 2021 and 2031, the demand for medical scientists will grow by 10 percent, which is faster than the average predicted job growth rate in the US (3 percent).
+The Bureau of Labor Statistics (2024) predicts that between 2023 and 2033, the demand for medical scientists will grow by 11 percent, which is faster than the average predicted job growth rate in the US (4 percent).

 Because biotechnology is a relatively new and highly interdisciplinary field, the pathway to becoming a biotechnology scientist can include studying biological sciences related to any of the applications of biotechnology (food science, agricultural science, medical science, etc).
 There is also an emerging number of biotechnology-specific programs at all levels of post-secondary education (e.g., Johns Hopkins master of science in biotechnology).